 Senior Thesis Funding

-The Office of the Dean of the College supports grants for thesis research: they are available for the summer before senior year, as well as for research conducted during term-time.
-Spring term juniors will receive an email from Dean Claire Fowler with application details and dates: be sure to pay attention to the deadlines!
+The Office of Undergraduate Research (OUR) administers the Dean of the College thesis funding through the OUR Senior Thesis Research Funding Program.
+Grants for thesis research are available for the summer before senior year, as well as for research conducted during term-time.
+Spring term juniors will receive an email from Director of the Office of Undergraduate Research Pascale Poussart with application details and dates: be sure to pay attention to the deadlines!
 Departments may have additional funds to support thesis research.